bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Again, a much better user experience and management of web server resources.

-Now let\'s focus on the way the browser communicates errors to the users, like a form field that turns red when the data is invalid.
+Now let&apos;s focus on the way the browser communicates errors to the users, like a form field that turns red when the data is invalid.

 This can be readily implemented using CSS.